msegeya/smsgh-ussd-framework-java/README.md

 ## Key Features

 * Automated session management.
-* Built around concept of controllers so single servlet can handle all USSD requests.
+* MVC-like in its handling of concerns, so that a single servlet can handle all USSD requests.
 * Dynamic routing.
 * `DataBag` helper in controllers for caching data across requests.
-* Support for auto dialling, i.e. being able to automatically process \*713\*1\*2# as \*713# followed by input of 1 and then followed by input of 2.
+* Support for auto dialling, i.e. being able to automatically process \*713\*1\*2# as \*713# followed by input of 1, and then followed by input of 2.
 * Create menus and forms to collect user input.
 * Automated handling of invalid choices for menus and form options.
 * Extensible for logging and replacing default in-memory session store

 ## Dependencies

 No external dependencies required.
-Minimum JDK level is JDK 1.5.
+Minimum JDK level is JDK 1.6.
 To build, some Maven knowledge is required.

-This project was built with Apache Maven 3.3.9.
+This project was built with JDK 8, Apache Maven 3.3 and NetBeans IDE 8, and tested on Apache Tomcat 7/8.

+## Run The Demo

+Included in this repository is a build of a sample web app demonstrating the basic features provided by the framework.
+To try it out, download the [ussd-demo WAR file](http://gitlab.smsgh.com/aaron/smsgh-ussd-framework-java/tree/master/ussd-demo-1.0.war) and deploy it to your servlet container of choice (if using Tomcat using the manager app is an easy way to deploy a WAR file).

+You can then test it locally using [USSD Simulator](http://apps.smsgh.com/UssdSimulator/) or [USSD Mocker](https://github.com/smsgh/ussd-mocker), by pointing them to the endpoint [http://localhost:8080/ussd-demo-1.0/ussd](http://localhost:8080/ussd-demo-1.0/ussd) (the servlet path is __/ussd__).
+Modify the port if running locally on a different port from *8080*.
+Modify the context path also if different from */ussd-demo-1.0*.

+## Installation

+Download the [zip distribution](http://gitlab.smsgh.com/aaron/smsgh-ussd-framework-java/tree/master/ussd-framework-1.0-dist.zip) and copy the ussd-framework-*.jar (currently ussd-framework-1.0.jar) and its dependent jars in the lib folder to the appropriate class paths on your system, depending on your build environment.

+Alternatively, if your project/workflow is based on Maven, then you can manually install the ussd-framework-*.jar into your local repository, and copy the dependencies listed in the ussd-framework's pom.xml (not in the zip) into your project's pom.xml.

 ## Quick Start

-### Installation

-Download the [zip distribution](h) and copy the ussd-framework-*.jar and its dependent jars in the libs folder to the appropriate class paths on your system, depending on your build environment.

 ### Setup